I remember seeing “The Little Mermaid” in a movie theater when it was re-released in 1997.

 What is it and where does it come from?
 Why are there long bouts of dark nights, and ones of lightness?
 Why does the darkness sometimes linger for days, weeks, or even months?
 Why does the lightness last for years, not even to let in ONE dark night?
 I may never have all of the answers but through adulthood, parenting, counseling, and a whole lot of exploration, I’ve started to attach words to it.
 It’s growing pains.
 It’s empathy and being a highly sensitive person.
 It’s atmosphere.
 It’s perspective.
 It’s a smidge of mental illness too, I’m sure, or maybe just a mental virus?
 A sometimes cold?
 A situational something?
 It’s all about global changes and how they relate to me.
 It’s all about personal changes and how they relate to me.
 It’s about the triangle of me, changes within my immediate world, and changes within the entire world.
 Sometimes I feel a more concrete foundation.

 I didn’t actually suffer from debilitating anxiety as a kid, despite my early tragedy.
 I used to get homesick, sure, and I hated loud noises for a long time after his death.
 I remember some bad stomachaches, but I remember them so well because there were only a few in my life.
 I used to get nervous butterflies before holidays and vacations, and sometimes, for no reason at all.
 I was nearly sick with nerves before my Bat Mitzvah, and even before I got braces, but who wouldn’t be??
 I remember it happening, but it wasn’t debilitating.
 I could always find my safe space.
 I could always ground myself.
 I could always lift the veil of darkness and reach into the light.
 I imagine to some degree, I may always be able to do that.
 I do find that it gets more challenging, and sometimes I have to be more innovative.
-And then new ideas can last for years, until I reach for more.
+I’m even starting to look at alternative medicines and wondering things like “is delta 8 actually legal and, if so, is it legal where I am?” in the hope that I might be able to get something for a bit of extra support when I really need it.
+And then these new ideas can last for years, until I reach for more.

 After a very emotional trip to Canada when I was 16, everything seemed bigger and brighter on the other side of getting through some very tough, and depressed, growing pains of turning 16 and having a sister about to leave for college, and a boy I couldn’t seem to reach.
 After that trip, I started to really feel high on life, and often nervous, for nearly everything.
 It was like I felt so much that I couldn’t contain it anymore.
 I was learning to split my heart open, I guess, and it hurt.
 I think the experience gave my anxiety permission to come out in weird ways.
 I had been dealt an emotional blow, and it took years to learn to express that.